denten-books/plain-text/2-chapter.md

 hardened materialism, they are also rightly describing properties of digital inscription, but this time at the site of its archival immanence.
-The two camps disagree because they speak neither of the same phenomenon nor at the same location.
+The two camps disagree because they speak neither of the same phenomenon nor at the same site.
 The former group notices the ephemeral, transcendent state of the projected word.
 The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of